kubeedge/kubeedge/docs/proposals/reliable-message-delivery.md

 We use K8s CRD to save the resourceVersion of objects that have been successfully persisted to the edge.

 We designed two types of CRD to save the resourceVersion.
-ClusterObjectSync is used to save the cluster scoped object and ObjectSync is used to save the namesapce scoped object.
+ClusterObjectSync is used to save the cluster scoped object and ObjectSync is used to save the namespace scoped object.
 Their names consist of the related node name and object UUID.

 #### The ClusterObjectSync